-- Leadership and management of all aspects of the school's work, including provision for children with special educational needs. - Keeping the Trustees and Local Advisory Group informed about SEN issues. - Working closely with the SENCO and Learning Support Lead. - The deployment of all special educational needs personnel within the school. - Monitoring and reporting to the Trustees and Local Authority Group about the implementation of the Academy's SEN policy.
+- Leadership and management of all aspects of the school's work, including provision for children with special educational needs. - Keeping the Trustees and Local Advisory Group informed about SEN issues. - Working closely with the SENCO. - The deployment of all special educational needs personnel within the school. - Monitoring and reporting to the Trustees and Local Authority Group about the implementation of the Academy's SEN policy.

-The Role of the SENCO and the Learning Support Lead:
+The Role of the SENCO:

-The SENCO and the Learning Support Lead are responsible for co-ordinating the provision of special educational needs throughout the Academy.
+The SENCO is responsible for co-ordinating the provision of special educational needs throughout the Academy.
 This includes:

-- Overseeing the day-to-day operation of the SEN policy. - Providing leadership, advice and support to staff in the area of special educational needs. - Working alongside staff to assist them in assessing, identifying and planning for SEN and ensuring that SEN children make progress. - Assisting in the monitoring and evaluation of the progress of children with SEN, through use of existing school assessment information, e.g. regular Progress Assessments, close liaison with subject/class teachers, external examinations, SIMS, Tracker and SISRA data etc. - Overseeing and maintaining specific resources for special educational needs.
+- Overseeing the day-to-day operation of the SEN policy. - Providing leadership, advice and support to staff in the area of special educational needs. - Working alongside staff to assist them in assessing, identifying and planning for SEN and ensuring that SEN children make progress. - Assisting in the monitoring and evaluation of the progress of children with SEN, through use of existing school assessment information, e.g. regular Progress Assessments, close liaison with subject/class teachers, external examinations, SIMS, Tracker and SISRA data etc. - Overseeing and maintaining specific resources for special educational needs. - Liaising with external agencies and providing a link between these agencies, class/subject teachers and parents/carers. - Contributing to and, where necessary, leading the in-service training of staff. - Monitoring, evaluating and reporting on the provision for children with SEN to the Trustees, in conjunction with the Local Authority Group members for SEN. - Management and update of the SEN register and SEN records including the dissemination of relevant information, regarding individual children, to staff. - Ensuring that children identified with SEN are listed on the SEN register and on SIMS. - Co-ordinating Examination Access Arrangements for SEN children during external examinations and internal assessments.

-- Liaising with external agencies and providing a link between these agencies, class/subject teachers and parents/carers. - Contributing to and, where necessary, leading the in-service training of staff. - Monitoring, evaluating and reporting on the provision for children with SEN to the Trustees, in conjunction with the Local Authority Group members for SEN. - Management and update of the SEN register and SEN records including the dissemination of relevant information, regarding individual children, to staff. - Ensuring that children, identified with SEN, are listed on the SEN register, on the T-Drive of the Academy's computer system and on SIMS. - Co-ordinating Examination Access Arrangements for SEN children during external examinations and internal assessments. - Carrying out detailed assessments and observations of children with learning difficulties and special educational needs. - Liaising effectively with HLTAs and Learning Support Assistants. - Liaising with the SENCOs in feeder First, High and primary schools, to ensure a smooth transition for SEN children form one school to another. - Liaising with the Designated Teacher where a Looked After Child has SEN. - Leading SEN Reviews and managing all the statutory documentation relating to special educational needs. - Liaising with parents/carers of children with special educational needs, in conjunction with class/subject teachers, so that they are aware of the strategies being used and encouraging them to be partners in the process.
+- Carrying out detailed assessments and observations of children with learning difficulties and special educational needs. - Liaising effectively with HLTAs and Learning Support Assistants. - Liaising with the SENCOs in feeder First, Middle and Primary schools, to ensure a smooth transition for SEN children form one school to another. - Liaising with the Designated Teacher where a Looked After Child has SEN. - Leading SEN Reviews and managing all the statutory documentation relating to special educational needs. - Liaising with parents/carers of children with special educational needs, in conjunction with class/subject teachers, so that they are aware of the strategies being used and encouraging them to be partners in the process.

-Class/subject teachers are responsible for SEN provision within the classroom and for providing an appropriately differentiated and inclusive curriculum.
+Class/subject teachers are responsible for SEN provision within the classroom and for providing an appropriately adapted and inclusive curriculum.
 The first step in responding to an individuals' identified need to ensure that high-quality teaching, differentiated and personalised, is in place.
 Class and subject teachers retain responsibility for the progress of individuals and are at the centre of planning SEN provision with the SENCO and any specialist staff involved with the child and young person.
 This includes the provision for looked after children.